October 5, 2022

-Unlike Skillshare, where any self-created content creator can provide a course, the instructors of courses from edX are credible and trusted.
+Unlike Skill Share, where any self-created content creator can provide a course, the instructors of courses from edX are credible and trusted.
 While this platform is free, they also offer paid plans for business use.
-Certifications, however, need to be paid for if you plan on using this platform for free.
+Certificates, however, need to be paid for if you plan on using this platform for free.

 Coursera offers a selection of online learning courses taught by subject matter experts from leading universities and organizations.
-They offer courses in many areas such as data science, personal development, business, social sciences, and more so you’ll find something suited to your needs.
-They also offer additional, instructional assessments and activities like quizzes and homework, paid certifications, and more.
+They offer courses in many areas such as data science, personal development, business, social sciences, healthcare, and more so you’ll find something suited to your needs.
+Some examples you’ll find on the platform include language lessons, leadership training, marketing training, and health and safety instructor courses.
+While Skillshare courses are abundant, Coursera offers additional, instructional assessments and activities like quizzes and homework, paid certificates, and more.
 Coursera’s mobile app supports course browsing, video downloading and streaming, syllabus access, and quiz taking.
 Course length varies, and you could be certified in a few weeks or months.

 Podia, however, does lack gamification features and a pre-existing course library.
 This means that creating an interactive online course and engaging learning content will take more time and effort.

 Kajabi is an all-in-one platform that can help you create courses, settle payments, analyze data, automate marketing, and more.
 Its smart yet easy-to-use product generator lets you build polishes, profitable digital courses and content, and launch them out into the market quickly.
 With landing pages and membership sites, you can provide more exclusive content for your target market.
 There’s also no need for any technical expertise like coding and programming, so learning content is created with ease.